nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `add task "Create PR"` will add a task with the name "Create PR", to the current team's task list.
-* `add task "Merge PR" -a 1 -d 2022-12-02 23:59` will add a task with the name "Merge PR", assigned to the first member in the members list with a deadline of 2nd Dec 2022 23:59, to the current team's task list.
+* `add task "Merge PR" -a 1 -d 2022-12-02 23:59` will add a task with the name "Merge PR", assigned to the first member of your team's members list, and a deadline of 2nd Dec 2022 23:59, to the current team's task list.
-* `add task "Review PR" -a 1 3 -d 2022-12-02 23:59` will add a task with the name "Review PR", assigned to the first and third member in your members list with a deadline of 2nd Dec 2022 23:59, to the current team's task list.
+* `add task "Review PR" -a 1 3 -d 2022-12-02 23:59` will add a task with the name "Review PR", assigned to the first and third members of your team's members list, and a deadline of 2nd Dec 2022 23:59, to the current team's task list.

 #### Edit task in team: `edit task`

-Edits a specified task in the current team.
+Edits a specified task in the current team's task list.

 **Format:** `edit task [-h] ([-n=<NAME>] [-d=<DEADLINE>] [-a[=<ASSIGNEES>...]]...) <TASK_INDEX>`